Laura Noble: L A Noble Gallery

 Noble founded L A Noble Gallery in September 2012.
-She is the sole director of the gallery which is predominantly focused on contemporary photography.
+She is the sole director of the gallery, which is predominantly focused on contemporary photography.

-She continues to consult and curate external exhibitions including Robert Clayton's Estate at the Library of Birmingham.
+She continues to consult and curate external exhibitions, including Robert Clayton's Estate at the Library of Birmingham.

 FIX Photo Festival

 FIX Photo launched in 2016, a free exhibition of photography produced and curated by Noble.
 FIX Photo is an annual event, with curator led tours, artist talks, film screenings and a programme of workshops.
 The 2017 edition of FIX Photo included 23 artists, with "over 300 pieces showcased along ten rooms and four floors".
 It was curated in response to the consequences of the dramatic political shifts of 2016.

-The British Journal of Photography described the show as mixing 'well-established photographers with little-known or emerging artists, and is gathered into four categories – identity, community, harmony & unity, and environment'.
+The British Journal of Photography described the show as mixing "well-established photographers with little-known or emerging artists, and is gathered into four categories – identity, community, harmony & unity, and environment".
 This year also saw the first FIX Photo Festival Awards, an open competition judged by Noble, Chris Steele-Perkins, photographer Lottie Davies and Digital Camera Magazine editor, Ben Brain.

 Lectures and appearances

 Noble is a visiting lecturer at Kingston University (2014–present), University of Westminster (2010–present), Falmouth University (2011–present) and Sotheby's Institute of Art, London (2013–present).
-She has delivered seminars on collecting photography at The National Museum of Warsaw (2015), Foam Amsterdam (2013), Glasgow Art Fair (2008) and at Fundacio Foto Colectania, Barcelona.

-From 2009 to 2013, Noble was selected for the panel of delivering portfolio reviews at Rencontres d'Arles and as a member of the judging committee for The Renaissance Arts Prize - Photography and Video Art Awards.
-Noble has also been a member of the judging committee for the Cork Street Open (2011), The AOP Awards (2013), The London Photo Festival (2014) and was selected as the sole juror for the 8th Julia Margaret Cameron Award (2015).
-Noble was a nominator for the Kyoto Prize (2017) and the sole judge for the NYC4PA – New York Centre for Photography Dusk to Dawn Competition (2019).
-She has acted as a nominator for the Prix Pictet. since 2015.